daarnolducsd/ep5book/docs/01-week1.md

   - ``MODE`` -- retrieves the mode of all numbers

 In order to make use of statistical functions, we first need to learn how to reference cells.
 In Excel, every cell is identified by a column letter and a row number.
-For example, in \@ref(fig:japan) I have clicked on the cell that holds the word "Japan".
+For example, in Figure \@ref(fig:japan) I have clicked on the cell that holds the word "Japan".
 This entry is in column A of row 4.
 Therefore, this is cell A4.

 <div class="figure" style="text-align: center">
 <img src="images/01_japan.png" alt="How to Reference a Cell" width="100%" />
 <p class="caption">(\#fig:japan)How to Reference a Cell</p>
 </div>

 You can also reference a range of cells (this will be useful when taking averages).
-For example, to reference rows 2-6 of column C we could type ``C2:C6`` (See \@ref(fig:cells)).
+For example, to reference rows 2-6 of column C we could type ``C2:C6`` (See Figure \@ref(fig:cells)).
 Whenever you read a colon in Excel, you should read it as "through".
 Therefore, the text ``C2:C6`` can be read as "cells C2 through C6".

 <div class="figure" style="text-align: center">
 <img src="images/01_cells.png" alt="Referencing a Range of Cells" width="70%" />